svinniks/pl-json-store/README.md

 END;
 ```

 The array consists of objects with properties `name`, `surname` and `address` of which `address` is a nested object with it's own properties.
-Let's query the data of the superhero array and render is as a SQL statement result set:
+Let's query the array and render it's data as a relational data set:

 ```sql
 SELECT *